nagyistoce/cocoatutorials/gso13trunk/msvc2005/ReadMe.txt

 3    Acknowledgment of prior work
 3.1  Differences between inherited project and the exiv2 projects

-4    Batch builds and tests
-4.1  Running the test suite
+4    Running the test suite

 ## End Table of Contents End ##
 ####